 Some experts believe that improvements in hydrogen production and storage will lead to a sustainable hydrogen economy in 15 to 30 years.
 However, the idea of a hydrogen economy has its opponents, many of whom believe that such an economy can never be sustainable and that our resources would be better used exploring other forms of power generation.
 It may be years before it becomes clear whether hydrogen is truly the fuel of the future.

-For more information about hydrogen, fuel cells and other related topics, follow the links on the next page.
+For more information about hydrogen, fuel cells and other related topics, follow the links below.